algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ## Testing

-Testing is a crucial aspect of software development that ensures the reliability, correctness, and performance of the application.
+Testing is a crucial aspect of software development that ensures the application's reliability, correctness, and performance.

 In this project, we implement several testing strategies to validate the functionality of the shortest path algorithm and the overall system.